Ways to request repeat prescriptions

-- Request your medication online on our website.
-Please note: this is for registered patient at Shakespeare Road Medical Practice only.
+1. Request your medication online, on our website, through the links below.
+(Please note: this is for registered patients at only).

 Please note that we do not accept prescription requests over the phone.